 The last thing you want is to be buried in a mountain of actual paperwork.
 Look for lenders that offer a short, simple, online form.

-9. What’s the Lender’s Rep?
+9. What’s the Lender’s Reputation?

 10. Will the Lender Grow With You?

-Sure, lenders can refi your student loans, but what about helping you with other financial milestones, such as buying a home and saving for retirement?
+Sure, lenders can refinance your student loans, but what about helping you with other financial milestones, such as buying a home and saving for retirement?
 Look for a lender that sees the big picture—and wants to invest in your long-term success.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.